 The history of Connecticut Children’s starts more than 100 years ago.
-The Endocrinology Fellowship at the University of Connecticut School of Medicine started in 1981, and has continued to grow and develop since the inception of the current Connecticut Children’s program in 1996, which remains as the state’s only free-standing children’s hospital and academic center.
+The Endocrinology Fellowship at the University of Connecticut School of Medicine started in 1981, continued to grow through the inception of Connecticut Children’s Medical Center in 1996, and has expanded and developed since that time.

 Pediatric Endocrinology and Diabetes at Connecticut Children’s

-The Diabetes Program for Children and Families is an AADE-accredited program led by Dr. Cem Demirci, the Chase Chair for Diabetes, is supported by experienced physicians, nurse practitioners, physician assistants, registered nurses, registered dieticians, clinical diabetes educators and social workers.
-Our transition program for young adults, as well as multiple support programs for patients and their families provides a medical home for patients and their families through early adulthood.
+The Diabetes Program for Children and Families is an AADE-accredited program led by Dr. Cem Demirci, the Chase Chair for Diabetes, is supported by experienced physicians, advanced practitioners, registered nurses, registered dietitians, certified diabetes educators, and social workers.
+Our transition program for young adults, as well as multiple support programs, provides a medical home for patients and their families through early adulthood.
 Our program has developed significant outreach programs to support our community and patients, including “Super Saturday”, “Teen Group” and school nurse educational programs.
 In collaboration with the Lion’s Club, we have created a diabetes day camp staffed by our medical team, including all of the fellows, with counselors including some of our teen and adult patients.
 Dr. Nancy Dunbar heads our Pediatric Diabetes Program at Hôpital Sacré Coeur in Milot, Haiti and there are opportunities for international rotations.

 Endocrinologists are an integral part of multidisciplinary programs across the institution including, Neuro-Oncology Program, REACH for the STARS Survivorship Program, Thyroid Program, as well as the Weight Management and Bariatric Surgery Programs.